ataata107/Photogrammetry-OpenCV/README.md

 3. Initially, I planned to brighten the image in the initial steps but that led to detection of unwanted pixels in the mask.

-4. Also, whole code was proceeded by initially recizing the image but that plan was abolished as it didnt lead to correct contour detections.
+4. Also, whole code was proceeded by initially resizing the image but that plan was abolished as it didnt lead to correct contour detections.

 5. Now the lower and the upper bound is set for the image We found these values with help of colorRange.py